gax1985/NSCC/NSCC/Cyber Crime Survey/Sept 7th - Cyber Crime Survey.md

 In 1940, the Germans managed to invade Paris in 7 days.
 They went around the defensive fortifications via Belgium.
 The same approach applies in cybersecurity.
 Canada's IT industry focused on building better firewalls.
 The malicious actors get in through people!
 The borders of the network is no longer a wall.
 The borders are the organization/entity's personnel.
 They target the things we do with our devices, surfing malicious sites, and we carry them to the local network.

+He will release the ...

+### Formative Assignment

-He will release Formative Assignment : no marks for this one ---> intended to get us researching.
-The asisgnment has two parts :
+No marks for this one ---> intended to get us researching.
+The assignment has two parts :

 Part one : find out everything you can about your classmates (on the internet/ OSINIT) , wr (No dark web hacking , stalking, )